 Comparable adjectives can be used to describe different degrees or levels of a quality or characteristic and to compare one thing to another.
 Comparable adjectives can be modified with intensifiers (such as 'very', 'extremely', 'somewhat', etc.) or comparatives (such as 'taller', 'more beautiful', 'less expensive', etc.) to indicate the degree or level of the quality being described.
 Pay attention to the examples:

 The weather is very

 Non-comparable adjectives, also known as absolute adjectives, describe an inherent quality that cannot be compared or modified.
 These adjectives are definitive in nature and cannot be made into superlative or comparative forms, nor can they be intensified.
 For example:

 Based on Degree

-Some adjectives are comparable and this comparison is called degree.
-For example, a person may be 'nice,' but another person may be 'nicer,' and a third person may be the 'nicest' of the three.
-Based on this comparison, adjectives can be:
+Certain adjectives are considered comparable because they can be used to indicate different degrees or levels of a quality.
+This comparison is known as degree.
+For instance, while one person may be described as 'nice', another person may be 'nicer', and a third person may be 'the nicest' of the three.
+Based on this criterion, adjectives can be:

 Comparative and Superlative Adjectives

 Comparative and superlative adjectives are forms of adjectives that are used to indicate different degrees or levels of a quality or characteristic.

 Comparative adjectives are used to compare two nouns or pronouns, and indicate that one is of a higher or lower degree or level than the other.
 They are usually formed by adding '-er' to the end of one-syllable adjectives, or by using the word 'more' before adjectives with two or more syllables.